 Fight Back Against Stress

-This obviously means taking the appropriate diet and lifestyle changes to minimize the stress you face, while also supporting your body’s ability to cope with the stress you do face.
+This means you must eat a nutritional diet and consider lifestyle changes to minimize the stress you face.
+At the same time, you need to support your body’s ability to cope with the stress you do face.

-But one of the most important tools we have for reducing stress and supporting your body are stress-lowering nutrients found in supplements, specifically phosphaditylserine, Gingko biloba leaf extract, choline bitartrate, ashwagandha (KSM-66), and L-theanine.
+But supplements are the most important tool we have for reducing stress and supporting your bodys.
+Phosphaditylserine, Gingko biloba leaf extract, choline bitartrate, ashwagandha (KSM-66) and L-theanine are all terrific options.

-If you are wondering how to get the greatest cortisol lowering supplements in one unique formula, rather than buying each one individually, then we recommend looking into our natural supplement called Cortigon.
+If you’re wondering how to get all the stress-lowering supplements in one unique formula — rather than buying each one individually — then we recommend looking into our natural supplement, Cortigon.

-Cortigon is our all-natural stress-fighting formula developed by co-founder and Duke Neuroscience grad Christopher Walker, as a result of his decade of research experience in the fields of neuroscience, men’s health and human endocrinology.
+Cortigon is our all-natural stress-fighting formula developed by co-founder and Duke neuroscience grad Christopher Walker.
+It came as a result of his decade of research experience in the fields of neuroscience, men’s health and human endocrinology.